Skip to Content

 • If you want the non-veg version, you can also eat this with cooked lamb.
 They go amazingly well together.

-Tips for making the best leek stew
+Tips for making the best stew with leeks

 This leek stew with black olives is a budget-friendly, vegetarian/ vegan Spring recipe.
 The white wine flavor is subtle but surely makes the difference!